NVIDIA/modulus/examples/cfd/swe_nonlinear_pino/README.md

 We will demonstrate the use of data loss and physics constraints, specifically the equation residual loss, to create accurate predictions.
 [Modulus Sym](https://github.com/NVIDIA/modulus-sym)
 has utilities tailored for physics-informed machine learning.
-It also presents an abstracted APIs that allows users to think and model the problem from the lens of equations, constraints, etc. In this example, we will only leverage the physics-informed utilites to see how we can add physics to an existing data-driven model with ease while still maintaining the flexibility to define our own training loop and other details.
+It also presents abstracted APIs that allow users to think and model the problem from the lens of equations, constraints, etc. In this example, we will only leverage the physics-informed utilities to see how we can add physics to an existing data-driven model with ease while still maintaining the flexibility to define our own training loop and other details.
-For a more abstracted definition of these type of problems, where the training loop definition and other things is taken care of implictily, you may refer [Modulus Sym](https://github.com/NVIDIA/modulus-sym)
+For a more abstracted definition of these type of problems, where the training loop definition and other things is taken care of implicitly, you may refer [Modulus Sym](https://github.com/NVIDIA/modulus-sym)

 ## Dataset